boazbk/tcs/lec_07_other_models.md

 * NAND-RAM includes conditional statements `if`/`then` as part of the language.

-* As in NAND-TM we encapsulate a NAND-RAM program in one large loop.
-That is, the last instruction is `JMP(flag)` which goes back to the beginning of the program if `flag` equals $1$ and halts otherwise.
-As usual, we can implement other looping constructs such as `goto` and `while` or `for` inner loops using syntactic sugar.
+* NAND-RAM contains looping constructs such as `while` and `do` as part of the language.

-A full description of the NAND-RAM programming language is in the appendix.
+A full description of the NAND-RAM programming language is in the [appendix](https://nbviewer.jupyter.org/github/boazbk/tcscode/blob/master/appendix%5FNAND%5Fspecs.ipynb).
 However, the most important fact you need to know about NAND-RAM is that you actually don't need to know much about NAND-RAM at all, since it is equivalent in power to Turing machines:

 > ### {.theorem title="Turing Machines (aka NAND-TM programs) and RAM machines (aka NAND-RAM programs) are equivalent" #RAMTMequivalencethm}